Central Sulawesi Youth Movement: Internal conflict

 In the concluding months of 1960, the GPST found itself embroiled in internal discord characterized by disputes among its elites.
 Central to these contentions were issues, including a perceived lack of transparency in the allocation and distribution of funds emanating from the central authority in Jakarta.
 Grievances surfaced among certain GKST (Central Sulawesi Christian Church) elites who, at the forefront of the struggle, felt deprived of their equitable financial allotments, thus engendering sentiments of injustice.
 Simultaneously, a cold war atmosphere pervaded the ranks of the GPST elite as they grappled with leadership struggles within the organization.
 The ensuing power struggles, coupled with the aforementioned financial disparities, contributed to a palpable erosion of trust in the central leadership of the GPST.
 This crisis of confidence, precipitated by the confluence of financial inequities and leadership disputes, manifested as a formidable challenge to the cohesion of the organization.
 Furthermore, the divergent attitudes among GPST elites in responding to and implementing the tenets of the Korontjia Manuscript, added an additional layer of complexity to the internal strife.
 The cumulative effect of these factors gave rise to a fractious environment within the GPST, marked by a pronounced schism among its leadership and a diminishing sense of unity.

 Tentena Incident

-After Permesta troops had been troops driven out in the 1960's, GPST-TNI Relations soured as the GPST did not agree with the military policy of Kodam XIII/Merdeka in Manado.
+After Permesta troops had been troops driven out in the 1960s, GPST-TNI Relations soured as the GPST did not agree with the military policy of Kodam XIII/Merdeka in Manado.
 The GPST immediately requests that policy changes should be implemented.
 Listing of;